 6. The final design step is to determine the colors to be used in the dashboards.
 Often it is a good idea to call upon your web designers to assist with this step.
 It is also common to agree upon a color theme during the storyboarding process, but to make final color decisions during the actual dashboard building process.

 Storyboarding a dashboard is much like painting a picture – the more you do it, the better you become.
-After gaining some experience, you will see opportunities and pitfalls during the storyboard process versus discovering them during the dashboard build process.
+After gaining some experience, you will see opportunities and pitfalls during the storyboard process versus discovering them while creating a dashboard.
 You will also discover your own design style over time, and find that storyboarding can be quite easy and enjoyable once you get the hang of it.

 Trip Dixon, iDashboards